sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 - A single tool to manage mobile apps across iOS, Android and Windows
 - Share application logic across all platforms
 - Leverage existing C# skills
-- 100% coverage of all APIs across all platforms - anything you can do in Objective-C, Swift or Java can be done in C# with Xamarin
+- 100% coverage of all APIs across all platforms - anything you can do in Objective-C, Swift or Java can be done in C# with Xamarin for mobile applications
 - Native performance as Xamarin compiles C# code to native apps

 In this exercise, you will create a Xamarin account that you will use for the remainder of this workshop.
 You will then open the source code, enter your Xamarin credentials and compile the projects.